BrandonFromKansas/reading-notes/code-201/reading04-html-links-js-functions-css-layout.md

 #### 5. What is a key difference between fixed positioning and absolute positioning?
-- Fixed positioning works exactly the same way as Absolute positioning exept that: it *usually* fixes an element in place relative to the visible portion of the viewport.
+- Fixed positioning works exactly the same way as Absolute positioning except that: it *usually* fixes an element in place relative to the visible portion of the viewport.
 - By using **fixed positioning*, developers can create helpful UI items which are fixed in place, like navigation bars that stay visible even as the user scrolls through the web page.

 ## Learn JS
 [Functions: Reusable Blocks of Code](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Building_blocks/Functions)
 #### 1. Describe the difference between a function declaration and a function invocation.
-- A function invokation is calling a function that has already been declared.
+- A function invocation is calling a function that has already been declared.

 #### 2. What is the difference between a parameter and an argument?
 - As per [MDN Web Docs](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Building_blocks/Functions#function_parameters): see image below.